suryavirkapur/auth.go/README.md

 # auth.go

-A simple authentication serer written in Go.
+A simple authentication server written in Go.